Area view of Atlanta

 The next one is Grove Park, a working-class community on the Northwestern side of the metropolis.
 The main problems of this location are high crime rates and low household incomes.
 However, revitalization plans set in motion are focused around education and building an academy and a charter school.
 Also, there is a plan to form a main street business district.
 Remember, Grove Park might not be great for now, but the upcoming changes might just put it among the great ATL communities.

-All ambitious, career chasers should also stay away from Lakewood Heights because it has a high unemployment rate of 10.5%, and low media incomes.
+All ambitious career chasers should also stay away from Lakewood Heights because it has a high unemployment rate of 10.5% and low median incomes.
 Furthermore, if you have kids, Lakewood Heights might not meet your desired school criteria.

 Moving to the Capital of Georgia Is a Smart Decision

 When you are relocating across the country, the moving process can be a bit overwhelming.
-To avoid stressful situations, hire a professional long-distance moving company to handle all of your belongings.
-While movers are packing and moving your stuff, you can spend some time getting to know the city that will be your new home.
+To avoid stressful situations, hire Flat Price Auto Transport and Moving, a professional long-distance moving company, to handle all of your belongings and provide top-notch long-distance moving services.
+So, don’t hesitate to contact us and you can spend some time getting to know the city that will be your new home while movers are packing all your stuff.
+And if you need a car in the A, don’t worry, we’re a car shipping company too.

 Get a guaranteed price